FCBGP/rpki-rpa-profile/draft-guo-sidrops-rpa-profile.md

 Multiple valid RPA objects that contain the same asID could exist.
 In such a case, the union of these objects forms the complete route path set of this AS.
 For a given asID, it is RECOMMENDED that a CA maintains a single RPA object.
 If an AS holder publishes an RPA object, then relying parties SHOULD assume that this object is complete for that issuer AS.

-If one AS receives a BGP UPDATE message with the issuer AS in the AS_PATH attribute which cannot match any routing paths of this issuer AS, it implies that there is an AS-path forgery in this message.
+If one AS receives a BGP UPDATE message with the issuer AS in the AS_PATH attribute which cannot match any route paths of this issuer AS, it implies that there is an AS-path forgery in this message.

 # Security Considerations